-The shiny new Alt Hotel St. John’s is right downtown with fantastic views of the narrows and award-winning neighbours — Raymond’s is right next door (plus there’s about to be a buzzworthy new restaurant in the lobby, check out the details on Terre here).
+The Alt Hotel St. John’s is right downtown with fantastic views of the narrows and award-winning neighbours — Raymond’s is right next door (plus there’s a buzzworthy restaurant in the lobby, check out the details on Terre here).
 Pristine guestrooms have high-tech amenities, great coffee and no check out time, yea you heard right, you get to sleep in as late as you want!
 Check out my staycation at the Alt Hotel St. John’s.

 Escape to this Fermeuse Salt Box

 Our besties Chelsea and Mike came home for an early summer visit so I knew we had give them a good Baycation!
 This Fermeuse Salt Box was the perfect weekend getaway, complete with all the kitchen gadgets required for our ornate dinners as well as a BBQ and fire pit looking out at the charming little harbour.

 Did I miss any of your favourite Newfoundland Accommodations?
 Tell me about them!